 While these beneficial bacteria are designed to promote a balanced gut, introducing them too quickly or using the wrong type can occasionally throw things off, leading to temporary discomfort like constipation.

-The key is choosing the right probiotic—one that’s specially formulated for dogs, like PetOptimum Probiotics.
-With the perfect blend of probiotics and prebiotics, you can support your dog’s digestion the right way and avoid unwanted tummy troubles.
+The key is choosing the right probiotic, one that’s specially formulated for dogs.
+With the proper balance of probiotics and prebiotics, you can support your dog’s digestion the right way and avoid unwanted tummy troubles.

 Common Constipation Signs in Dogs You Shouldn’t Ignore